adambooth/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+Requirements Met: Deploy To Vercel, Get Auth Working, One vote per person, Fixed page titles

+Unachieveable Goals : I couldn't incorporate TipTap

+What I Found Difficult : TipTap i tried but bouldn't get it working.
+I also struggled with passing the page titles from the db.